AJ Lee: Women of Wrestling (2021–2023)

+Return to WWE (2025–present)

+On the September 5, 2025, episode of SmackDown, Mendez, again under the ring name AJ Lee, returned to WWE after a decade of absence.
+She confronted and attacked Becky Lynch, who had been indirectly feuding with AJ's husband, CM Punk, via her own husband, Seth Rollins.
+AJ's first return match took place at Wrestlepalooza on September 20, where she and Punk defeated Lynch and Rollins in a mixed tag team match after she forced Lynch to submit.

 Professional wrestling persona

 Mendez's character is prominently associated with her mentally unstable gimmick used during her time in WWE.
 This persona, labeled the "crazy chick", caused Mendez to feel that she "was hiding in plain sight" due to her bipolar disorder.
 Her diagnosis was not publicly disclosed until the publicity for her memoir, nor was WWE aware of her condition.

 The "Lee" in her ring name was derived from Wendee Lee, a voice actress in her favorite anime, Cowboy Bebop.
 She wore various ring attire styles throughout her career, but settled on a T-shirt, jean shorts, and Chuck Taylor All-Stars, as it reflected her practical style.
 She also wanted her look to be distinctive and easily replicated for cosplay.
-When performing, she skipped as she entered ringside, and sometimes used it to taunt an opponent during a match.
-She primarily performed the octopus hold submission as her finishing maneuver, named "Black Widow" in reference to the Marvel Comics character.
+When performing, she skips as she enters ringside, and sometimes uses it to taunt an opponent during a match.
+She primarily performs the octopus hold submission as her finishing maneuver, named "Black Widow" in reference to the Marvel Comics character.

-Other wrestling media

-In 2012, Mendez became the first female winner of WWE's annual Superstar Challenge video game tournament, where sixteen wrestlers competed in WWE '12 at WrestleMania XXVIII Axxess.
-This is recognized by Guinness World Records, as part of their Gamer's Edition.
-Her WWE character was portrayed by Thea Trinidad in the 2019 film Fighting with My Family.
+Legacy

+Mendez is regarded as one of WWE's most popular female wrestlers of all time.
+She was described by Paul Weigle of Pro Wrestling Torch as "a standout of the Divas era due to her charisma, in-ring ability, and status as an anti-Diva".
+Wrestling performers who have cited Mendez as an inspiration or influence include Bayley, Cathy Kelley, Cora Jade, Julia Hart, and Roxanne Perez.
+Mendez's WWE character was portrayed by Thea Trinidad in the 2019 biographical film Fighting with My Family, which depicted the life of her rival, Paige, and recreated their first Divas Championship match.